vpodaruev/programming-with-cpp/README.md

 # Programming with C++

-Supplementary course materials for students.
+Supplementary course materials in Russian for students.
 Based on the textbook _Programming: Principles and Practice Using C++_ by Bjarne Stroustrup

 ![Instead of cover](images/cpp-programming.png)